Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>138. 📦 Command and Control - Standard Application Layer Protocol (FTP)</strong></summary>

+**Sample Scenario:** ftp.exe is seen uploading encrypted .zip files from a production system.
+The receiving IP is not whitelisted or part of business ops.

 **Who is Involved**: SOC Tier 2, Network Security **Immediate Actions**: